YuanJiangGit/SVulAttack/readme.md

 To reproduce experiments on LineVul:

 1) Set up the Environment
-   - First of all, clone this repository to your local machine and access the main dir via the following commands:
+   - First of all, clone this repository to your local machine and access the main directory via the following commands:
      ```bash
      git clone https://github.com/YuanJiangGit/SVulAttack.git
      cd SVulAttack
      ```
-   - Then, install the python dependencies via the following command:
+   - Then, install the Python dependencies via the following command:
      ```bash
      pip install -r requirements.txt
      ```
      Note: Since the Torch version is strongly dependent on the CUDA version installed on your computer, we cannot specify a particular installation version here.
-Please install based on your specific configuration to make GPU usable.
+Please install based on your specific configuration to make the GPU usable.
 For installation commands, refer to [this website](https://pytorch.org/).

-2) Prepare Detect Model
+2) Prepare Detection Model
     - Run the following commands to download the pretrained model "12heads_linevul_model.bin".
       ```bash
       cd resources
       cd SavedModels
       gdown https://drive.google.com/uc?id=1RkIHg6sFnCQatodDHYhSkuTRSBULmayI
       cd ../..
       ```
-    - For more information of the detect model, refer to [this repository](https://github.com/awsm-research/LineVul).
+    - For more information on the detection model, refer to [LineVul](https://github.com/awsm-research/LineVul) and [StagedVulBERT](https://github.com/YuanJiangGit/StagedVulBERT).

 3) Prepare DataSet
     - Run the following commands to download the dataset "data.pkl".
       ```bash
       cd resources
       cd Dataset
       gdown https://drive.google.com/uc?id=16Ud3P--4DaJnNugiIUmcY7fGuVhUSZpz
       cd ../..
       ```
     - This file is the Big Vul dataset processed by DataProcess/DataPipline_Big_Vul.py.
-For more information of the dataset, refer to [this repository](https://github.com/rshariffdeen/Big-Vul/tree/master).
+For more information on the dataset, refer to [this repository](https://github.com/rshariffdeen/Big-Vul/tree/master).

 4) Run an attack
    - Run the greedy attack via the following commands:
      ```bash
      cd Entry
      python main_big_vul.py --algorithm greedy --result_file greedy.csv
+     cd ..
      ```
    - Run the genetic attack via the following commands:
      ```bash
      cd Entry
      python main_big_vul.py --algorithm genetic --result_file genetic.csv
+     cd ..
      ```
-   If the default settings are not used, the following parameters can be also modified during the attack process:
+   If the default settings are not used, the following parameters can also be modified during the attack process:

    - --limits (int, default: 15): maximum number of modifications allowed per sample.
    - --batch_size (int, default: 64): batch size of evaluation.